Living on the Edge

 A series of posts showcasing the new features introduced by each Symfony version.

-In Symfony 5.2, Console applications can use 24-bit colors to define the text and background colors.
+In Symfony 5.2, you can use PHP 8 attributes to define the validation constraints.

 Symfony 5.2 introduces new form field helpers to get each field part value without any HTML code around it.

 Symfony 5.2 includes a new "login throttling" feature to mitigate brute-force attacks against login forms.

 In Symfony 5.2 the behavior of the front controller can be modified with configuration options, without having to edit the index.php file.